Darell Perry with Goldie and Edward Perry in front of Perry's former location at 1501 9th St.

 Perry’s got its start back in 1947 and we are one of the oldest companies still operating here in Greeley, CO today.
 We service, repair and sell vacuum and sewing machines.
 The success of the company didn’t start overnight and we have a long, unique history.

-Darrell and Henrietta operated the business successfully for 31 years until Darrell passed away of cancer in 2005.
-From there it stayed a family business as Joseph and Henrietta operated the business together until 2016 when Henrietta retired from ownership of the company.
+Darrell and Henrietta operated the business successfully, with their son, for 31 years until Darrell passed away of cancer in 2005.
+Posthumously Darrell was inducted into the Kirby Hall of Fame in 2022.

 In the early 1980's Darrell could see the decline of the Hoover company.
 Darrell found an up and coming vacuum company based in Fullerton California.
 That company was Riccar America.